Fashion showroom in India

 Folded Foam by Martin Lukačka

 The simple shape of the bubble component conceals considerable sophistication, allowing for the application of a vast number of colours, metallic effects, surface refinements and shape compositions.
-Having made use of this, we created a four-metre wave-shaped light sculpture consisting of six hundred bubbles.
-As the day contrasts with the night, so do the clear crystal and black of this lighting object, with the glow of the wave multiplied by the random interweaving of metallic silver bubbles.
+Taking advantage of this flexibility, we created a four-meter long, wave-shaped light sculpture consisting of six hundred bubbles.
+As the day contrasts with the night, so do the clear crystal and black components of this lighting piece.
+The glow of the wave is multiplied by the random interweaving of metallic silver bubbles.

 Fashion Designer ASHISH SONI